mt-mods/led_marquee/README.md

 Colors 24 - 27 are white, light grey, medium grey, and dim grey.

 The left-most/"master" panel will remember the last color used, and defaults to red.

+A byte value of 28 will act as a line feed (I would have used 10, but that's a color code :-P )

+A byte value of 29 signals a cursor position command.
+The next two byte values select a column and row, respectively.
+The next character after the row byte will be printed there, and the rest of the string then continues printing from that spot onwards.

 You can use "get" and "getstr" to read the one character from the connected panel.
 These messages will not read the other panels in the lineup.